ce-designs/tidal-connect-docker/README.md

 ## Usage & Troubleshooting

-Please visit https://github.com/TonyTromp/tidal-connect-docker, but remember that the beocreate option is nog available in this fork.
+Please visit https://github.com/TonyTromp/tidal-connect-docker, but remember that the beocreate option is not available in this fork.